-The Centre for Independent Studies contributes to public debate on a range of topical foreign policy issues.
+The Centre for Independent Studies has contributed to the public debate on a range of topical foreign policy issues.
 Although we do not currently have a specific foreign policy research program we do have events on foreign policy issues and publish commentary.

 For further information on our foreign policy areas, proceed to:

 Counter-insurgency expert, scholar and author Dr David Kilcullen is Chief Operating Officer of Meta Aerospace Capital, an aviation investment firm, and Chairman of First Mile Geo, a geospatial firm providing humanitarian mapping for NGOs in Syria and Africa.
 A former Australian Army officer, David has worked with the Australian and…READ MORE

 13 April 2016 | Research Report 13

 Investor-State Dispute Settlement (ISDS) is a legal provision in international agreements that enables foreign investors to take host states to an arbitral tribunal for alleged treaty breaches.
 The goal of investor-state arbitration is to provide a de-politicised, unbiased and law-based adjudication forum to guarantee the…

 04 June 2015

 Dr Mohammed Dajani, founder of the Wasatia Movement, discussed the formation of Al Wasatia, the first Islamic Palestinian organisation to call for a negotiated peace with Israel and to suggest the adoption of liberal values such as tolerance, freedom of speech, rule of law, pluralism,…